-New Book by Left-Wing Authors Makes the Dossier Look Even More Absurd
+Even Fusion GPS Doesn't Believe the Dossier

 Our DoJ/FBI appear to operate like a police state version of Keystone Cops.

-So far, Mueller has people charged with process crimes and FARA [not registering as a representative of a foreign agent which half of D.C. is doing], not conspiracies.
+So far, Mueller has people charged with process crimes and FARA [not registering as a representative of a foreign agent, which half of D.C. is doing], not conspiracies.

 Millian has also repeatedly denied being Steele’s source.
 Simpson had serious concerns but threw Millian’s name around anyway.